flatironinstitute/sciware/20_Documentation/main.md

 - learn and follow docstring style for your language
  - Eg Python docstring is whatever's between triple backquotes
+ - are any inputs optional? what are default values?
 - Can you avoid biology/physics/etc jargon in your docs? (maybe not)
-- API Advantage: docstring right next to source code, easy to maintain
+- API ddvantage: docstring right next to source code, easy to maintain
 - API limitations:
   - Function-by-function may not be best way to explain how to use package